This post may contain affiliate links. Please read our disclosure policy.

 Make the frosting

 • While the cinnamon rolls are still baking, whisk the cream cheese, butter, maple syrup, powdered sugar, and the vanilla bean paste together in a small bowl.
 If the frosting seems too thin add 1tbsp at a time of powdered sugar and stir.
-If it seems too thick add 1 tablespoon of milk at a time ad stir.
+If it seems too thick add 1 tbsp of milk at a time ad stir.

 Notes